HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 ### ssh-keygen

-The example below shows how Alice uses `ssh-keygen` to generate a key pair.
+The example below shows how Alice uses `ssh-keygen` to generate an RSA key pair.
 Alice does not enter a passphrase.

 ```console
 [alice@linux ~]$ ssh-keygen -t rsa